LLMs¶

 from protolink.models import AgentCard

 For local and server‑style LLMs (LlamaCPPLLM, OllamaLLM), configuration additionally includes paths to model files or server URLs.
-Refer to the corresponding example scripts in examples/llms.py for concrete usage patterns.
+Refer to the corresponding example scripts for concrete usage patterns.

 LLM API Reference¶